-MUS 282 Choral Scholars Ensemble
+MUS 282 Choral Scholars Ensemble (0-1 cr. hr.)

 Only students designated by the music department as Choral Scholars may enroll in this course.
 This course explores the various aspects of choral ensemble performance from a practical, historical and theoretical perspective.
 This course may involve research and performance.